Dear Healthcare Provider:

-• Aegis will bill a patient’s insurance and, when applicable, is obligated to collect any co-pays, deductibles, co-insurance, and certain other charges as assigned by each patient’s health benefit plan.
+- Aegis will bill a patient’s insurance and, when applicable, is obligated to collect any co-pays, deductibles, co-insurance, and certain other charges as assigned by each patient’s health benefit plan.
 Aegis undertakes reasonable collection efforts in accordance with applicable requirements.

 Ordering of Tests

 To simplify the processing of tests, we request and encourage the use and completion of Aegis’s Laboratory Requisition.
 However, our laboratory will accept requisitions and orders that contain the following information, which is required by applicable regulations and/or is necessary to process the ordered tests: